qaz216/torahCodeResearch/README.md

 # Orifignal Ripps Paper
 #
-# Gathered are the exact 'character' sequences detailing the original 5 Books of the Bible "character-by" character
+# Gathered are the exact 'character' sequences detailing the original 5 Books of the Bible "character-by-character"

 Ripps paper here: